donate

 Clemenger goes further.
 “The need for a strong voice promoting biblical principles in the public square is vital, as it is to provide resources to help evangelicals think about how biblical principles apply to some very complex issues,” he says.
 When the EFC makes submissions in a political or judicial case, “we seek to advance the application of biblical principles in public life, and on many issues there is general agreement on the general policy implications of these principles.
 Yet there is also considerable diversity among evangelicals on politics; we don’t vote as a bloc and we cannot claim unanimity or a like mind where it does not exist. ”

 Church historian John G. Stackhouse Jr. concurs.
-Attempting to speak for such a large and varied group of Christians is difficult, says Stackhouse, a professor at Regent College in Vancouver [UPDATE: He now teaches at Crandall University, Moncton].
+Attempting to speak for such a large and varied group of Christians is difficult, says Stackhouse, a professor at Regent College in Vancouver [UPDATE: He is now an independent scholar].
 “The vector is to edify the church, inform us about what’s going on and then equip us to do better in the political sphere.”

 Clemenger understands the complexity of representing such a diverse group on matters of law and public policy.
 “Yet there are some issues on which even evangelical politicians from different political parties will vote together.
 Our commitment is to foster dialogue on the implications of biblical principles for contemporary society and—where there is a consensus—to speak boldly.”
 Where there is no discernible consensus, such as on the death penalty, “we don’t advance a position.”